IRMVLab/MMTwin/README.md

 ```
 bash val_traj.sh
 ```
 Note that you can modify the configurations of models and experiments in `options/expopts.py`.
-For instance, to test MMTwin on seen scenes in 2D space, please set `test_novel=True` and `test_space="3d"`.
+For instance, to test MMTwin on seen scenes in 2D space, please set `test_novel=False` and `test_space="2d"`.

 We have released the pretrained MMTwin models in this [link](https://pan.sjtu.edu.cn/web/share/6bd90bcfd215e7469c2f19d0ba63a49d).
 Feel free to try it.